bluzphp/bluzman/README.md

 bluzman server:stop --host[="..."] --port[="..."]
 ```

-If you want to know the status of the server you must run the command in terminal:
+If you want to know the status of the server you should run the command in the terminal:
 ```bash
 bluzman server:status --host[="..."] --port[="..."]
 ```